daxsis/ticketsfinder/README.md

 ### Example Requests

-* Fethes all airports with the given query parameters.
+* Fetches all airports with the given query parameters.
 Parameters chained with `&`

     ``` bash
     GET /api/airports?[Parameters]